List of German football champions: Performances

-Over the history of the German football championship, 29 different clubs have won the title.
-The most successful club is FC Bayern Munich, with 32 titles to its credit, 31 of those coming in Bundesliga competition.
+Over the history of the German football championship, 30 different clubs have won the title.
+The most successful club is FC Bayern Munich, with 34 titles to its credit, 33 of those coming in Bundesliga competition.
 The most successful pre-Bundesliga club is 1.
 FC Nürnberg, who won eight titles in the era of knockout play amongst regional champions.

 Former German champions are recognized through the Verdiente Meistervereine system which permits the display of a star or stars on a club's jersey.
 This system allows for the recognition of both German and East German titles, although only German titles are listed in the table below.

 Clubs in bold currently play in the top division.

+Clubs in italics with a † are no longer in existence.

+Clubs with flags are based outside Germany and are no longer eligible because they play in their own domestic leagues.